How to Equip Floating Teachers for Successful Classroom Sharing

 Distributing print-outs of this information to all teachers involved in room sharing will help equip them for success from day one!

-When teachers know that their needs are respected and validated, they'll experience increased job satisfaction resulting in greater productivity which will in turn have a positive impact on student achievement.
-Teacher retention rates will likely improve as well.
+When floating teachers know that their needs are respected and validated, they'll experience increased job satisfaction resulting in greater productivity which will in turn have a positive impact on student achievement.
+Floating teacher retention rates will likely improve as well.

 The greatest payoff, however, will be a healthier school environment for students and staff alike.